Bathurst War: Potato Field Incident

-In early 1824, on the river flats opposite of the town of Bathurst, a farmer in a friendly gesture offered a group of passing Wiradjuri people some potatoes.
+In early 1824, on the river flats opposite the town of Bathurst, a farmer, Antonio Hose Rodrigues, in a friendly gesture offered a group of passing Wiradjuri people some potatoes.
 The next day the families returned to the field, however, with no concept of private ownership of food supplies they began helping themselves.
 The farmer then fired upon the group and in the mayhem several Wurudjuri people were killed and some wounded.
 One of the survivors of this misunderstanding was Windradyne; enraged at the attack he and his warriors immediately began a series of violent attacks against nearby stations.

 One settler account describes an encounter that took place soon after the Potato Field Incident:

 Revenge attacks

 Similar attacks occurred nearby, at "The Mill" and "Warren Gunyah".
-These attacks included men being speared, weapons stolen, buildings burned and stock killed.
+These attacks included men being speared, weapons stolen, buildings burned, and stock killed.
 While Windradyne and his warriors engaged the area north-east of Bathurst, to the south related tribes also attacked, terrorising settlers and driving off cattle.
 Revenge parties were formed in which a group of armed servants attacked and killed three Wiradjuri women.
 For several months the attacks by the Wiradjuri continued; they struck at unexpected locations then retreated back to the bush.
 By August 1824, the Sydney Gazette described it as "to have exposed the strength and wealth of the Colony... to destruction".